edtechjeff/edtechjeff/HowTo/Intune/WindowsDefenderApplicationControl/WDAC.md

 ---
 ### Sync the device and give it few minutes for the policy to take effect.
 Once you do that and you try to open Putty, it will now open.

-# *Sometimes you might need to reboot the device to take full effect*
+# *Please Note: A reboot might be necessary the device to take full effect*

 ![image](https://github.com/edtechjeff/edtechjeff/blob/main/HowTo/Assets/WDAC/Image15.png)
 ---